 The sales video is supposedly brought to you by a guy named Evan Tate but after doing some digging I was unable to locate this person anywhere.
 You'd think such a big time millionaire guru would show his face in the video or at least have a social profile somewhere right?
 Nope.

 Evan is almost certainly an alias which is very common among these sales pages and it's not necessarily a bad thing in itself.
 The reality is, the person you are supposedly going to be 'copying' probably won't be him.
 Evan (AKA voice over guy) claims you'll be able to sign up for $1 and start making money right away by following a few simple steps.
 Unfortunately, it's not quite that simple.

 The underlying program these videos are promoting is something I've already reviewed called Digital Altitude.
 The idea is to sign up for $1 to check things at which point you'll be assigned a coach, who is probably just a highly trained sales person, is tasked with getting you to buy more products.

 Update: I went through the DA training and was surprised to find that the coach was legit and very helpful.
-I also found the Aspire products to be very worthwhile going through.
+I also found the Aspire products to be very worthwhile going through, especially for $1.

 Your main job is to send traffic to the DA sales page and when someone joins for $1, the system takes care of the sales process for you.
 The concept revolves around high ticket sales of online business education products and it can potentially be very lucrative for those willing to put the effort in.
 I wouldn't sign up expecting to just plug in and make tons of money quickly and easily though.
 Building any worthwhile business takes time and effort and when sites like this try to convince you it's all too easy, they aren't thinking about helping you as much as they are about their commission check.